 Knowing where your money is invested should be something that anyone with superannuation considers.
 Sure, not everyone will invest in direct shares or managed funds, but the vast majority of working Australians will have money invested in super.
 If you have no idea which companies your retirement income is currently supporting, get onto Super Switch to learn more about the underlying investments that your super is making money from.
 This website aims to tell people about the exposure their super fund has to the fossil fuel industry and encourages you to find a better fund or call on your fund to go fossil fuel free.
 They do not rate funds based on financial returns and they don’t make money out of you going to their site or switching funds, if you choose to do so.
 You might be quite surprised to find how much your superannuation fund is investing in coal companies.

 Investment outside of the mainstream asset classes of cash and fixed interest, property and shares include items such as art, gold, wine, stamps, banknotes (like the old Australian $1 note), antiques and collectables.
 Sure, these things may have good growth in some years but there will be no income flowing from them, unless you can hire them out somehow.
+In fact many of these things cost money to hold onto (think of wine fridges, humidity controlled environments for artwork and safe storage for gold bullion).
 Their only investment worth is in a possible increase in value.
 Scott Pape, author of The Barefoot Investor, calls this the ‘idiot factor’.
 You have to find some idiot who is willing to pay more for the item than you did.
 A bigger idiot than yourself.
 If you really know a lot about your hobby of stamp collecting or antiques or whatever, good luck and I hope you enjoy it, otherwise leave the investment side of these things to the experts.

 Some important things to ask yourself before you make an investment choice are; Is the recommended investment timeframe suitable for the time you need to be investing for?
 Does the level of risk involved match the level of risk you are willing and able to take?
 Do you have enough money to invest in the asset class, or will you have to borrow money and increase your risk?
 How much ongoing involvement do you want?
 How will the investment affect your tax?